technomada/cloud-from-scratch/README.md

 ```

-From this platform you'll be able to install, own, operate and access from anywhere, from any device any cloudable software you choose to install.
+From this platform you'll be able to install, own, operate and access from anywhere, from any device, any cloudable software you choose to install.

 Chat * Photos * Calls * File Storage * Music * Notes * Weather * News * Etc